senior-debugger/vite-plugin-conceal/README.md

 ]);
 ```

-Then, at runtime, the `decode()` function will decode the Base64 strings and parse them back to their original values:
+Then, at runtime, the `decode()` function will automatically decode the Base64 strings and parse them back to their original values:

 ```js
 [